anthony-r-h/anthony-r-h.github.io/_posts/2025-09-21-Black-Scholes.md

 ## Brownian motion

-Intuition: Brownian Motion describes a stochastic process as a function of time where every step is random.
+Brownian Motion describes a stochastic process as a function of time where every step is random.
 Where a random variable is a single draw from a distribution, Brownian motion describes uncertainty over time.

 A standard Brownian motion $W_t$ is